glpi-project/doc/source/modules/management/contacts.rst

 GLPI users are the persons having an authentication for the GLPI application.
 External persons, usually associated with contracts, are known to GLPI as `Contacts`.

-A contact is characterized by usual identity informations as well as title, phone number, mail address...
+A contact is characterized by usual identity information as well as title, phone number, mail address...
 Defining a list of contact types allows to sort contacts by types.
 It is also possible to export a contact in vCard format.

 .. image:: images/contacts.png
    :alt: A contact in GLPI